fbw9dus/record-shop/TASKS.md

 **TODO**:

 1. Please set up mongoose in your server.
-2. Create a data schema and a model for our records.
+2. Create a data schema and a model for our records, users and orders.
 3. Write a seed script using faker that will run everytime we start our project.
 If the database is empty, it will feed it some records, orders and users.

 ## Task 03 - Routing and error handling